netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   overlapping sections.

 - CC algorithms should be notified of every path change, allowing them to reset only when necessary.
-A reset may not be unnecessary if the network path remains the same and only the IP or port of an endpoint changes.
-This can make sense if any congestion is assumed to be on the network path rather than behind the remote IP/port.
+A reset may not be necessary if the network path remains the same and only the IP or port of an endpoint changes.
+This can make sense if any congestion is assumed to be on the network path rather than behind the remote IP/port (e.g., behind a proxy).

 See also {{Section 5.3 of QUIC-MP}}.